College vs University: The Difference Between College and University

 - A University is a collection of colleges offering graduate and undergraduate degrees.

-- College can mean an individual college within a university, community colleges, or standalone institutions of higher learning, such as Liberal Arts colleges.
+- A College can mean an individual college within a university, community colleges, or standalone institutions of higher learning, such as a Liberal Arts college.

-Standalone colleges, such as Liberal Arts colleges, put the emphasis on undergraduate education and offering largely only undergraduate programs.
+Standalone colleges, such as Liberal Arts colleges, put the emphasis on undergraduate education and offer largely only undergraduate programs.
 Universities, for example research universities, emphasize research, which is an emphasis in graduate programs.
-Universities offer graduate degree programs and have graduate students.
+Universities offer graduate degree programs, such as master's and PhD degrees, and as such have graduate students.

-This difference between college and university means in one regard that colleges offer fewer program offerings.
-Students attending a university likely have more research opportunities.
+This difference means that standalone colleges generally offer fewer programs, and they're usually undergraduate degrees.
+Students attending a university likely have more research opportunities as they get into graduate studies.

 Colleges that focus on undergraduate teaching, such as community colleges and junior colleges, aren't part of universities.
 Students can attend a local community college to get an undergraduate degree.
 This can be a good choice for students wanting to get their general education courses, such as an associate degree.